coalton-lang/coalton/docs/intro-to-coalton.md

 ## Instance Defaulting

 Coalton has a similar [type defaulting system](https://www.haskell.org/onlinereport/decls.html#sect4.3.4) as Haskell.
 Type defaulting is invoked on implicitly typed definitions and code compiled with the `coalton` macro.
-Defaulting is applied to a set of ambiguous predicates, with the goal to resolve an ambigious type variable to a valid type.
+Defaulting is applied to a set of ambiguous predicates, with the goal to resolve an ambiguous type variable to a valid type.
 Coalton will only default if one or more of the predicates is a numeric type class (Num, Quantizable, Reciprocable, Complex, Remainder, Integral).
-Coalton will default an ambgious variable to either Integer, Double-Float, or Single-Float; taking the first type that is valid for all predicates referencing that type variable.
-Coalton will not default when one or more of the predicates containing an ambigous variable is a multi-parameter type class.
+Coalton will default an ambiguous variable to either Integer, Double-Float, or Single-Float; taking the first type that is valid for all predicates referencing that type variable.
+Coalton will not default when one or more of the predicates containing an ambiguous variable is a multi-parameter type class.

 Differences from Haskell 98.
-Haskell would consider `Num (List :a)` to be ambigious, Coalton would default it to `Num Integer`.
-Haskell would consider (`Num :a` `CustomTypeClass :a`) to be amgbigious, Coalton would default to (`Num Integer` `CustomTypeClass Integer`) assuming `CustomTypeClass Integer` was a valid instance.
+Haskell would consider `Num (List :a)` to be ambiguous, Coalton would default it to `Num Integer`.
+Haskell would consider (`Num :a` `CustomTypeClass :a`) to be ambiguous, Coalton would default to (`Num Integer` `CustomTypeClass Integer`) assuming `CustomTypeClass Integer` was a valid instance.

 ## Functional Dependencies